Inclusive Teaching Learning Community

 Frequently Asked Questions

-All University of Mississippi faculty, regardless of status, are eligible for these awards.
-Graduate students and staff who serve as instructors of record are also welcome to apply.
-Faculty and/or graduate students may also apply as a team of instructors who teach multiple sections of the same course.
+Faculty and/or graduate students may also apply as a team of instructors who co-teach or teach multiple sections of a coordinated course.

 While we welcome any UM instructor or group of instructors to apply, we are most likely to prioritize proposed course revisions likely to impact the largest number of students over the longest period of time.

-During the first semester of the learning community, instructors will attend four meetings with each other and with CETL staff.
-These meetings, which are coupled with brief preparatory readings and assignments, are designed to help instructors ground themselves in the principles of inclusive teaching and examine their chosen course in light of these principles.
-Instructors will also draw on their own records and the resources of IREP to gather course or institutional data that might help them understand the impact of their course on marginalized students.
-They will then use this data, along with the insights they gleaned from group discussions about inclusive teaching, to (re)design their chosen course (or design a substantial course intervention) prioritizing inclusion and equity.
-In addition to facilitating group meetings, CETL staff will also be available to consult with individual instructors on their proposed course revisions.
+During the first semester of the learning community, instructors attend four meetings with each other and with CETL staff.
+These meetings, which are coupled with brief preparatory readings and assignments, are designed to help participants ground themselves in the principles of inclusive teaching and examine their chosen course in light of these principles.
+Instructors also draw on their own records and the resources of IREP to gather course or institutional data that might help them understand the impact of their course on historically marginalized students.

-In the second semester of the learning community, instructors will teach the (re)designed version of their course and attend monthly meetings to discuss the progress of the course.
-They will also gather any qualitative or quantitative data they need to assess the effectiveness of their teaching revisions.
-In the final weeks of the semester, instructors will develop a plan to share what they have learned with peers in their department and submit a final reflection on their time in the program to CETL.
+In the second semester of the learning community, instructors teach the (re)designed version of their course and attend monthly meetings to discuss the progress of the course.
+They also gather any qualitative or quantitative data they need to assess the effectiveness of their teaching revisions.
+In the final weeks of the semester, instructors develop a plan to share what they have learned with peers in their department and submit a final reflection on their time in the program to CETL.

 1. Participate in the monthly meetings and activities of the learning community and individual consultations as appropriate.